A metric that affiliates do not talk about much is RPM. It's a relevant metric to look at when you access the value of the website before buying it.

 This to me is quite low, that's 6.3 cents per visitor.

-We, or our buyers, surely have an upside we haven't experimented with yet - ad networks and CRO.
+We surely have an upside we haven't experimented with yet - ad networks and CRO.

 I believe this gives us an ever stronger selling-point (a CRO expert could probably make a good amount buying and flipping one of our websites).